hacks-guide/Guide_Wii/docs/es_419/wii-factory-reset.md

    ![](/images/factory-reset/menudownload.png)

 4. Once the menu has finished downloading, a pop-up will display showing the settings appended to the NAND.
-It will be autofilled depending on what was in your NAND, although the serial number may be incorrect.
-You can edit this if you would like, otherwise keep everything blank and press OK.
+It will be autofilled with what was in your NAND, although the serial number may be incorrect.
+You can edit this if you would like, otherwise leave everything as-is and press OK.

    ![](/images/factory-reset/settings.png)